colts70/The-Sematic-Stack/README.md

 Whoever does this first becomes the semantic starting point everyone else is compared against.

+“HESS defines the claim surface, not the winner.”

 🚀 Why exacty does this matter to you?

 Why do You Need HESS / DFH ?